micromark/micromark-extension-mdx-md/readme.md

 ## Authoring

-To improve authoring the new constructs MDX adds (JSX, expressions, and ESM), some markdown features are turned off by this extension.
+To improve authoring the new constructs MDX adds (ESM, expressions, and JSX), some markdown features are turned off by this extension.
 There are good alternatives.

 ###### Code (indented)